0atman/noboilerplate/scripts/22-starting-rust.md

 notes:

 Lifetime annotations specify how long a reference should live.
-It's a MINIMUM value that the borrow checker needs to know how long the reference can live before it knows it is safe to clean up.
+It's a MINIMUM value that the variable must live for, before the borrow checker knows it is safe to clean up.

 This example is from Chapter 10 of The Book, which states:

 > the returned reference will be valid as long as both the parameters are valid.
-> This is the relationship between lifetimes of the parameters and the return value.
 > We'll name the lifetime `'a` and then add it to each reference

 It's very unfamiliar stuff, right?